Regional Economic Development Incentives

 Businesses that collect, process, distribute, or use recycled materials in their manufacturing processes can earn incentives by applying for a new zone.
 Incentives include: 5% state tax credit on equipment; 20% state tax credit of up to $2,000 on eligible operating expenses; and technical assistance from state recycling economic development professionals.

-Davis Fund for Economic Development
+Davis Loan Fund for Economic Development

 Davis Technical College